santiment/academy/src/docs/metrics/price/index.md

 The following metrics are provided:

-* `price_usd` - Price in USD, directly sourced from exchanges
+* `price_usd` - Price in USD, sourced from a 3rd party provider
-* `price_usd_5m` - Average price in USD calculated over five-minute intervals (any missing data points are filled in with the last known value)
+* `price_usd_5m` - The same as `price_usd`, but the data points are aligned at 5 minute intervals and any gaps are filled with the last known value
 * `price_btc` - Price in BTC
 * `price_usdt` - Price in USDT
 * Open-High-Close-Low Price in USD